eyalroz/c-store/README.md

    * ...
 GNU/Linux?
 Report it via the [issues page](https://github.com/eyalroz/c-store/issues).
    * ... any other platform?
 Not surprising - C-Store was only intended to build on Linux.
 However, you may [write the repository maintainer](mailto:eyalroz@technion.ac.il) to try and explain why you want to make this work on other platforms.
 * Do you have a specific idea about how to **improve C-Store**'s design or implementation?
-   1. Don't bother...
-The code is essentially frozen, and is maintained as a resource for researchers into column stores.
+   1. Don't bother... the code is essentially frozen, and is maintained as a resource for researchers into column stores.
-   2. Do bother! but not in C-Store itself!
-Contact the [repository maintainer](mailto:eyalroz@technion.ac.il) to chat about column store architecture and potential collaborations.
+   2. Do bother! ... but not in C-Store itself: Contact the [repository maintainer](mailto:eyalroz@technion.ac.il) to chat about column store architecture and potential collaborations.